Hong Kong Adventure Corps: Awards

+To celebrate the Silver Jubilee of establishment, the Corps issued its Silver Jubilee Medal to eligible members on 2020.

 To encourage members who served the Corps, the Corps provides scholarships to members who received years of training upon being admitted to local universities as full-time students.

 Exchange Trips

-The HKAC cadets are often visited by fellow army cadet corps from other countries and they in turn visit corps in other countries from time to time.
+The HKAC cadets are often visited by fellow army cadets from other countries and they in turn visit cadets in other countries from time to time.
+The main exchange trip of the HKAC is with Britain's Army Cadet Force.

+Cadets are also frequently participated in the mainland cultural exchange activities.

 Recruitment

-Recruit all year round since late 2017.
-Before that, the Corps inducts teenagers aged between 11 and 21 (inclusive) from March to May every year.
-Selections are conducted before the start of recruit training.
-The annual Passing Out Parade is held in the following year's April for recruits who pass the Recruit Basic Training Course.
+The Corps recruits all year round since late 2017.
+Before the change, the Corps inducted teenagers aged between 11 and 21 (inclusive) from March to May every year.
+Selections were conducted before the start of recruit training.
+The annual Passing Out Parade was held in the following year's April for recruits who pass the Recruit Basic Training Course.

-The Corps begins receiving online application for cadets and instructor since 2017 and 2018 respectively to cope with society needs.
+The Corps began receiving online application for cadets and instructor since 2017 and 2018 respectively to cope with society needs.